thieunguyenhung/thieunguyenhung.github.io/resume.md

 ## Experience

 ### [Metro.digital](https://metro.digital/) (*Mar 2022 - Present*)

+**Senior Software Engineer** (*Mar 2022 - Present*)<br> *Berlin, Germany · Multi cultured team · Remote*
+- Develop new features and maintain existing back-end projects using **Java** with **Spring Boot MVC**, leveraging a strong understanding of MVC architecture and backend service design to deliver production-ready solutions.
+- Use strong **object-oriented design** practices and Java design patterns while applying **S.O.L.I.D** principles throughout the codebase.
+- Collaborate with solution architects using **UML diagrams** to clearly communicate and refine system designs.
+- Develop end-points **RESTful API** for communication between the front-end and other services.
+- Ensured proper functionality of the code base by writing **Integration** and **Unit** tests, taking care about test coverage.
+- Create and maintaince **Kubernetes** deployment **YAML** file.
+- Applied **CI/CD** with **GitHub Action**.
+- Write and receive application data to/from the **Database** using **PostgreSQL**.
+- Engaging with user bug tickets (referred to as Firefighting work), cross-checking service logs, and releasing hotfixes.
+- Generate user stories addressing Technical Debt based on the observations and insights gained during the Firefighting work.
+- Onboarding and pair programming with team members.
+- Cross-check pull requests, user stories.

 **Technical Lead** (*Jan 2024 - Present*)<br> *Vietnam · Hybrid*
 - **Team Development:**